bgautijonsson/bgautijonssondotcom/content/authors/admin/_index.md

 I am a PhD student of statistics at the University of Iceland, but most of my time is spent listening to 90s alternative guitar rock and thinking about what a perfect musician Joanna Newsom is.

-I'm can't be bothered to tell you more about me at the moment so here are some pictures of my dog, Toby.
+I can't be bothered to tell you more about myself at the moment so here are some pictures of my dog, Toby.

 When I finally write something about myself you'll be the first to know!
 I promise!